Stuycs-K/project03-final-jialan/DEVLOG.md

 but failed to for both class and home session.

 ### 2024-01-10 - Part 2: Select
-Continue work on select and removed handshake.
+Continue work on select and

 ### 2024-01-13 - Part 3: Select
 Got basic communciation between server and players working.
 One way only.